ADACS-Australia/NDRI-IMOS/README.rst

 --------

 Python module for IMOS passive audio recordings.
 Supports following functionality:

  - read raw (.DAT) format files
  - calibration
-- write as microsoft wave (.WAV)
+ - write in uncompressed Micro$oft wave (.WAV) and compressed flac (.FLAC) audio formats
+ - the metadata is stored as json string in the "comment" ID3 tag.
+ - the library provides functions to extract the metadata

 Credits
 -------